 version independent fields.
 These are fields that will be consistent in location and interpretation across

-multiple IEEE 802.11 PHY amendments.
+multiple IEEE 802.11 PHY clauses.
 The intent of the version independent content is to achieve better

-coexistence among future IEEE 802.11 generations.
+coexistence among IEEE 802.11 PHY clauses that are defined for 2.4, 5 and 6 GHz spectrum from clause 36 onwards.
 In addition, the U-SIG can have some version

-dependent fields that are fields specific to an IEEE 802.11 PHY amendment.
+dependent fields that are fields specific to an IEEE 802.11 PHY clause .
 The U-SIG includes version

 independent bits followed by version dependent bits.
-PHY version identifier field shall be one of the version
+PHY Version Identifier field is one of the version

 independent fields in the U-SIG.
-The purpose of the PHY version identifier is to simplify autodetection for
+The purpose of the PHY Version Indentifier is to simplify autodetection for

-future IEEE 802.11 generations, i.e., the value of this field is used to identify the exact PHY version starting
+IEEE PHY clauses that are defined for 2.4, 5 and 6 GHz spectrum from clause 36 onwards, i.e., the value of this field is used to identify the exact PHY version starting

-with this amendment.
+with EHT .

 Instructions to the editor: